jca02266/lha/README.md

 ## Extracting in Cygwin

-On Cygwin, when decompressing archives that do not have permission information, such as MS-DOS types, now decompresses them with 0777 & ~umask.
+On Cygwin, when extracting archives that do not have permission information, such as MS-DOS types, now extracts them with 0777 & ~umask.
 This is so that .exe and .dll can have the execute attribute.

 ## Support Large files